perigrin/xml-namespacesupport/README.md

 http://www.saxproject.org/namespaces.html

-It adds a few perlisations where we thought it appropriate, and supports the Namespaces in XML 1.1 specification.
+It adds a few perlisations where we thought it appropriate, and supports the Namespaces in the XML 1.1 specification.

 -- Robin Berjon <rberjon@cpan.org>